groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vdw-to-pdf.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VDW"
+        - icon: "far fa-file-alt"
           title: " About VDW File Format"
           content: |
             VDW is the Visio Graphics Service file format that specifies the streams and storages required for rendering a Web drawing.
 A web drawing is a collection of drawing pages, shapes, fonts, images, data connections, and diagram update information that can be rendered as a vector or raster drawing.
-VDW files can be opened in Microsoft Visio as well but are primarily saved for use on web.
-Microsoft Visio offers the capability to convert Visio files to a number of different file formats including PNG, BMP, PDF and others.
+VDW files can be opened in Microsoft Visio as well but are primarily saved for use on the web.

           link: "https://docs.fileformat.com/web/vdw/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"